microsoft/qsharp-runtime/src/Simulation/qdk_sim_rs/README.md

 >
 > As an experimental feature of the Quantum Development Kit, this crate may be buggy or incomplete.
 Please check the tracking issue at [microsoft/qsharp-runtime#714](https://github.com/microsoft/qsharp-runtime/issues/714) for more information.

+> ## **ⓘ** TIP
+>
+> This crate provides low-level APIs for interacting with experimental simulators.
+If you're interested in using the experimental simulators to run your Q# programs, please see the installation instructions at <https://github.com/microsoft/qsharp-runtime/tree/feature/experimental/opensim/docs/experimental-simulators.md>.

 This **experimental** crate implements simulation functionality for the Quantum Development Kit, including:

 - Open systems simulation